a terminal

 Step 7.
 Use Mockoon CLI in a CI environment: GitHub Actions

-Mockoon CLI being a Javascript application, it can run on any environment where Node.js is installed, including continuous integration systems like GitHub Actions or CircleCI.
+Mockoon CLI, being a JavaScript application, can run on any environment where Node.js is installed, including continuous integration systems like GitHub Actions or CircleCI.
 It is useful when you want to run a mock server while running integration tests on another application.
-For example, you could mock the backend when running a React front-end application tests.
+For example, you could mock an API when running a React front-end application test.

-We published a GitHub Action that allows you to run Mockoon CLI in your GitHub Actions workflows.
+We published a GitHub Action, named mockoon/cli-action@v2, that allows you to run Mockoon CLI in your GitHub Actions workflows.

 Here is an example of a GitHub Action running a mock API before running some tests: